• Skip to main content

 What is it?
 Cocoa Powder!

-Why You Will Love This Quick and Simple Turkey Chili:
+Why You Will Love Simple Ground Turkey Chili:

 3. This chili is freezer friendly and great for meal prep.
 I find leftover chili to be even better than the actual day you cook it.
 So prep it one day and eat off of it for the week.
 Freeze individual servings or a bit container for when you don't have the energy to cook another night.